 Choice Of Colour For A Small Conservatory

 Colours are a fantastic way to personalise a conservatory, however, when planning a small conservatory, think about the choice of colour very carefully.
 Colours like anthracite grey are very trendy right now for conservatories, windows and doors, and whilst anthracite grey is a fantastic colour choice for the exterior of a small conservatory choosing a dark colour for the interior will make the small space seem closed in.
-Lighter colours inside of the conservatory will reflect the light and make the space feel bigger and lighter.
+Lighter colours inside of the conservatory will reflect the light and make the new room feel bigger and lighter.

 Small Conservatory Budget